|

 Photograph Collection, 1990-1995

-222 copy negatives; 4 b/w copy prints; 1 b/w contact sheet
+222 copy negatives; 4 B/W copy prints; 1 B/W contact sheet

 SWCPC 401 E2

-Consists of images of Lubbock, Texas architecture, streams, bridges, and
+Consists of images of Lubbock, Texas, architecture, streams, bridges, and

 houses.
-The Lubbock Heritage Society attempts to preserve the history and integrity of
+The Lubbock Heritage Society attempts to preserve the history and

 Lubbock Heritage Society (Lubbock, Texas)

-Photograph collection, 1984
+Photograph Collection, 1984

 15 contact sheets, 175 photo negatives